 WHAT YOU SHOULD KNOW:

 An abscess is an area under the skin where pus (infected fluid) collects.
 An abscess is often caused by bacteria.
 You can get an abscess anywhere on your body.
-Your abscess may drain on its own or may need to be drained by your primary healthcare provider.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.